-Hover over the “Uncategorized” entry and click on Quick Edit …
+Hover over the “Uncategorized” entry and click on the ‘Quick Edit’ link …

 (SEO improved URLs)

-Post Categories – Additional Information
+Categories – Additional Information

-Multiple WordPress Categories
+Multiple WordPress Post Categories

-(WordPress posts can be published under multiple categories)
+(WordPress posts can have multiple categories)

-Displaying WordPress Post Categories
+Displaying Post Categories

 You can display categories on your posts …

-(Display categories on your WordPress sidebar)
+(Categories can display on your sidebar)

-(Select a category from the drop down menu)
+(Selecting a category from the drop down menu)

 (Posts can display in a category archive page)